Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Results

 \textit{Inequity} refers to \textit{group} fairness.
 In particular, it measures the error distance between the fraction of minorities in the top-k\% and a given fair baseline (e.g., a diversity constraint or quota).
 This baseline may be adjusted depending on the context of the application \cite{drosou2017diversity,singh2018fairness,zehlike2021fairness}.
-Here, a ranking is fair when its top-k\% preserves the proportional representation of groups in the network (i.e., disparate impact fairness or realistic overview \cite{gao2020toward}).
-Therefore, the error represents the local inequity per top-k\%, and $ME$ the mean of these errors across all top-k\% ranks or global inequity.
-As shown in \Cref{fig:example} last row, we measure the \textit{local inequity} in two steps.
+Here, a ranking is fair when its top-k\% preserves the proportional representation of groups in the network (i.e., equivalent to demographic parity~\cite{dwork2012fairness, zehlike2021fairness}).
+Therefore, the error represents the local inequity at each top-k\%, and $ME$ the mean of these errors across all top-k\% ranks or global inequity.
+As shown on the last row of \Cref{fig:example}, we measure the \textit{local inequity} in two steps.
 First, we compute the fraction of minorities that appear in each top-k\% rank (orange line).
 Second, we compute the error between the observed fraction of minorities in each top-k\% rank and a fair baseline (e.g., the actual fraction of minorities in the network, in this example $20\%$).
 Then, we average these error scores across all top-k\% ranks to determine the \textit{global inequity} score ($ME$ values).
-As shown in \Cref{fig:interpretation}, a fair ranking is such that $-\beta \leq ME \leq \beta$ (green region).
+Ideally, a fair ranking should reach $ME=0$.
+However, in order to allow for small fluctuations we introduce the smoothing factor $\beta$.
+Thus, a fair ranking is such that $-\beta \leq ME \leq \beta$.
 The value of $\beta$ is arbitrary, and allows for a smooth definition of ``low mean error'' or fairness.
 We set $\beta=0.05$.
-If $ME>\beta$, then minorities are over-represented (blue region) in the top-k\%.
-If $ME<-\beta$, then they are under-represented (red region), otherwise the ranking is representing very well the minorities in the top of the rank.
-Alternatively, we can say that the top rank (i) \textit{replicates} the levels of inequity from the network when $ME$ is very low, (ii) \textit{amplifies} or worsens inequity and harms the minority group when $ME<-\beta$, and (iii) \textit{reduces} inequity by increasing the visibility of minorities when $ME>\beta$.
+As shown in~\Cref{fig:interpretation}, when $ME>\beta$, then minorities are over-represented in the top-k\% (blue region).
+When $ME<-\beta$, then minorities are under-represented (red region), otherwise the ranking is representing very well the minorities in the top of the rank (green region).
+Alternatively, we can say that the top rank (i) \textit{replicates} the proportional representation of groups when $ME$ is zero or very low, (ii) \textit{amplifies} the representation of minority nodes when $ME>\beta$, and (iii) \textit{reduces} the representation of minority nodes---and benefits the majority group---when $ME<-\beta$.
+Note that $ME\approx 0$ may be an artifact of a numerical cancellation as in (c), the neutral case in \Cref{fig:example}.
+In such cases, we could argue that the ranking is still fair since overall it was biased towards both groups across all top-k's.

 Finally, we refer to the relationship between inequality and inequity as \textit{disparity}.
 For example, if a ranking distribution achieves $Gini=0.65$ and $ME=0.5$, we say that the disparity lies in the region $III$ (dark blue), i.e., high inequality and high inequity, see \Cref{fig:interpretation}.